ritchieng/fractional_differencing_gpu/README.md

 ## Release Notes
 This is a early beta release, we'll be releasing a stable release (v1.0) soon containing tests, more benchmarks, pip package and more.
 Please be patient!

-## Citation
+## Citation Reference to Repository/Presentation
-If you use the code code, please use the following citation.
+If you use the code, please cite using this link alongside Prado/Hosking papers.

+## Credits and Special Thanks
+1. NVIDIA (Ettikan, Chris and Nick), Amazon AWS, ensemblecap.ai, and NExT++ (NUS School of Computing)
+2. Marcos Lopez de Prado  for his recent push on the use of fractional differencing of which this guide is based on.
+3. Hosking for his paper in 1981 on fractional differencing.